 But with so many places to eat in town we didn’t get around to trying it.
 Next time I would make a point of at least having breakfast there once.

 One thing we really wanted to do and didn’t was to visit Thames Glass.
 In the afternoon, kids 7 and older can help a parent create an ornament, paperweight or vase ($30 and up).
 Families with younger kids can stop by to watch the glass blowing anytime.

 I thought Tiny Traveler was too young for the mansion tours (the original owners called them “cottages” to distinguish them from their larger winter homes).
 The tours are expensive and can take up to 90 minutes per house.
 We’ll come back when she’s older.

 If you want a taste of Gilded-Age splendor with young children, try the Green Animals Topiary Garden at the northen end of the island in Portsmouth.

 If you have slightly older kids, the Breakers has a family-oriented audio tour that features stories about the Vanderbilt children and tales from staff members who spent their childhoods there.

 If you’d like a morning that’s fun and free, a few Newporters suggested heading out to Brenton Point State Park.
 On windy mornings, especially on the weekend, you can picnic and watch a lot of kite flying.
 Pick up a kite for yourself on Thames St.

 So, we already have a list of things to do on a return trip; plus I’d get another crack at that lobster sandwich …

-*We were guests of the Discover Newport at this hotel.
+*We were guests of the Discover Newport at the hotel.
 We did not agree to editorial coverage or to particular coverage in exchange.
 Our opinions are always our own.